-They are usually fairly dominant with other birds so are often near or at the top of the pecking order.
-They don’t appear to bully other birds but are assertive and are seldom bullied.
+They are usually reasonably dominant with other birds, so they are often near or top of the pecking order.
+Wyandottes don’t appear to bully other birds but are assertive and are seldom bullied.

-The Wyandotte has copious, gorgeous feathers making it suitable for colder climates such as the upper Mid-West states, Canada and the Northern New England states.
-It will tolerate warmer weather, but needs to have shade readily available and of course plenty of cool water.
+The Wyandotte has copious, gorgeous feathers making it suitable for colder climates like the upper Mid-West states, Canada, and Northern New England.
+It will tolerate warmer weather but needs to have shade readily available and, of course, plenty of cool water.

 They are not prone to any unusual chicken ailments.
 Since they have thick, dense feathering, lice and mites can be a problem if not checked on regularly.

 All that fluffiness at the back end can lead to some poopy feathers, so the occasional trim may be necessary to keep them clean and tidy.
 If mating is a problem, you may need to trim the feathers to help facilitate fertilization.